cadCAD-org/documentation/docs/source/api.rst

 Dimension.copy()
 ================

-By default, Dimensions are immutable.
 We can copy a Dimension which results in a new Dimension being instantiated with the same properties as the source.

 .. code-block:: python